Skip to main content

 Frequently Asked Questions

-The leading AI code review tools are GitHub Copilot Code Review (native GitHub integration), CodeRabbit (most detailed automated reviews), Qodo/CodiumAI (test generation focus), Sourcery (Python specialist), and Amazon CodeGuru (AWS-integrated).
+The leading AI code review tools are GitHub Copilot Code Review (native GitHub integration), CodeRabbit (most detailed automated reviews), Qodo/CodiumAI (test generation focus), Sourcery (Python specialist), and Amazon CodeGuru (AWS-integrated, though closed to new repository associations since November 2025, with AWS directing new users to Amazon Q Developer).
 The best choice depends on your language stack, existing toolchain, and whether you need inline suggestions or full-PR analysis.

 See these insights for your team